fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-[comment]: <> In Spring 2023 I am teaching Math 1113: Precalculus.
-Our class will utilize a flipped classroom structure emphasizing active, collaborative problem solving and learning.
+In Spring 2024 I am teaching Math 215: Introduction to Advanced Mathematics.

-[comment]: <> Office hours for Spring 2023 are

-[comment]: <> * to be determined!
+Spring 2024 Office Hours: Mondays and Wednesdays, 1:30 -- 2:30 p.m. in SEO 610, or by appointment.

-I have undergone the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
-I hope that you do, too!
-I have also completed the university's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).
+As a graduate student at UGA, I completed the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space).
+I consider my office a safe space for all, and I hope that you do, too!
+I also completed UGA's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).

 ## Past Teaching:

+<font size= "5"> <span style="color: black"> At UIC: </span> </font>

+* Math 215: Introduction to Advanced Mathematics, 2 sections

 <font size= "5"> <span style="color: black"> At UGA: </span> </font>